gorums/TaxCalc/README.md

 # TaxCalc
-> The Tax Service microservice using TaxJar as Provider
+> The Tax Calculator microservice using TaxJar as Provider

 ## Installing / Getting started